Tittenhurst Park: John Lennon

-During 1970 and 1971, Lennon and Ono began to visit the United States, first for primal therapy at Arthur Janov's Primal Institute in California, then for child custody hearings over Ono's daughter Kyoko Chan Cox, in Houston and New York City.
-Ono had spent her late teens and twenties living in New York (including Scarsdale and Greenwich Village), and preferred there to England.
-They rented a Bank Street apartment late in 1970 and, on 31 August 1971, the Lennons moved to New York City permanently.
-John would never return to England.

 Tittenhurst was Grade II listed for its architectural merit in March 1972.

 In 2004, Peter Dennison, owner of French furniture firm Moth, offered for sale one of the original lavatory seats from Tittenhurst Park.
 It was displayed in the window of the Brighton Musical Exchange shop in Trafalgar Street, Brighton.
 Dennison had bought the seat when his architectural salvage firm was offered furniture by the contractors doing the renovations at Tittenhurst Park.
 The asking price was £285.

 In 2010, the lavatory itself was offered for sale at auction in aid of the Paul McCartney Auditorium at the Liverpool Institute for Performing Arts.
 Lennon told builder John Hancock to keep the ceramic lavatory and "use it as a plant pot" after he had installed a new one.
 It was stored in a shed at Hancock's home for 40 years until he died.
 The lot had an estimate of £750–1,000.
 Also offered for sale was a mono copy of Two Virgins, recorded at Kenwood (estimate £2,500) and Julian Lennon's harmonica, given to Mr Hancock by the musician who asked him to take it home as "Julian was driving him mad with it".
 Lennon told Mr Hancock he would tell Julian it was lost (estimate £750–1,000).

 In December 2015, several additional items from Tittenhurst Park were put up for sale as part of the Ringo Starr & Barbara Bach Auction held by Julien's Auctions.
 These items were originally owned by John Lennon and Yoko Ono, and were included in the sale of Tittenhurst Park to Ringo Starr in 1973.
 Items included several carved bust statues depicted on the Hey Jude album cover, a wood refectory table and benches, a stone garden bench, several stained glass panels and a mirror panel with floral and foliate silver overlay.